 What the collision actually looks like

-The symptoms that most directly affect professional function during the perimenopausal transition are not primarily hot flashes, which are the most publicly discussed.
-They are cognitive and emotional.
+The symptoms that most directly affect professional function during the perimenopausal transition are cognitive and emotional.
+Hot flashes get discussed publicly far more often.

 Sleep fragmentation - driven by thermoregulatory instability and hormonal fluctuation - directly impairs the prefrontal cortex.
 The prefrontal cortex is responsible for executive function, decision-making, emotional regulation, and impulse control.
 When it is chronically underperforming due to disrupted sleep, tasks that were previously automatic become effortful.
 Word retrieval slows.
 Multitasking becomes harder.
 Emotional reactivity that was manageable before becomes more visible.

-For women whose professional authority rests on being reliably sharp, emotionally regulated, and cognitively consistent, this is not just inconvenient.
-It is destabilising.
+For women whose professional authority rests on being reliably sharp, emotionally regulated, and cognitively consistent, this is destabilising.
 The internal experience is often of working much harder than before for the same output - and of living with the fear that the gap between internal effort and external presentation is about to become visible to others.

 The internal experience is often of working much harder than before for the same output - and living with the fear that the effort required is about to become visible.

 On top of the neurological changes, midlife itself - independent of perimenopause - tends to surface identity questions.
 Questions about whether the professional direction still fits.
 Whether the ambition is genuine or habitual.
 Whether the self built around professional competence is the whole story.
-These questions are not pathological.
-They are developmentally appropriate.
-But they arrive at the same time as reduced cognitive and emotional buffering capacity, which makes them harder to hold without anxiety.
+These questions are developmentally appropriate.
+They arrive at the same time as reduced cognitive and emotional buffering capacity, which makes them harder to hold without anxiety.

 Presenteeism and the hidden cost